 Mari Allison, who is working toward her PhD in Bioengineering at The University of Pennsylvania, collaborates with CIRP Director of Engineering Kristy Arbogast on a variety of projects.
 Here is what she has to say about CIRP research co-op student life: “My research here focuses on pediatric concussion biomechanics, but I’ve also gotten to work on a hyperthermia prevention project as well as a project that looks at how neck and spine movement differs in kids compared to adults.
 Working at CIRP has been a particularly rewarding experience because it is easy to see the direct applicability of each project, acting as a constant reminder of why this research is so important.”

-Bukola Famakinwa, a senior at The University of Maryland College Park, participated in CIRP's Research Experiences for Undergraduates program from June 2012 to August 2012.
+Bukola Famakinwa, a graduate of The University of Maryland College Park, participated in CIRP's Research Experiences for Undergraduates program from June 2012 to August 2012.
 Here is what she has to say about CIRP research co-op student life: “I worked on the Teen Driving Plan Project with Dr. Jessica Mirman for 10 weeks.
 As one of the eight REU interns, I was able to have my first hands-on clinical research experience where I learned a great deal about translational research.
 Interning at CIRP has changed my overall perspective about research, and I am grateful for the opportunity.”

-CIRP Research Co-op Student Spotlight
+CIRP Student Spotlight